there4/slim-unit-testing-example/README.md

 final delivery of data.
-With integration tests, we're treating the entire application as a unit, setting up a particular initial environment and then executing the `run()` command and finally inspecting the results to ensure that they match our expectations
+With integration tests, we're treating the entire application as a unit, setting up a particular initial environment and then executing the `run()` command and finally inspecting the results to ensure that they match our expectations.

 ## Mocking with SlimPHP

 See the [ZenTest][zen_test] for an example of mocking with SlimPHP dependency injection.
 In this test we mock a Curl wrapper class from [Shuber][shuber].
-This allows us to substitute responses to exercise the parts of our application that we feel need testing.
+This allows us to substitute responses and exercise the parts of our application that we feel need testing.
 It also allows us to run these unit tests on systems that don't have the curl extension installed.
-We're totally isolated from that dependency while this test.
+We're totally isolated from that dependency while this running test.

 The [FileStoreTest][file_test] uses a mock for the authentication class.
 Notice that the file store route doesn't use that class directly, but instead it is used by the application authenticator method.
-We're using the app dependency injection container to swap out the real object for a mock version that allows us to control authentication results from within our test harness.
+We're using the app dependency injection container to swap out the real object for a mock version.
+This approach allows us to control authentication results from within our test harness.

 You can read more about dependency injection in the [SlimDocs on DI][di], and more about mock objects in the [PHPUnit docs][php_mock].